Jump to section

 Inclusivity is the future of work.
 Cultivating a truly inclusive workplace means diversity and inclusion must extend beyond traditional parameters, encompassing a spectrum of neurological distinctions and differences—known as neurodiversity.

-Research has found that up to 20% of the global population could be considered neurodiverse.
+Research has found that up to 20% of the global population is neurodivergent.
 Neurodiversity refers to the simple truth that no two minds are alike.
 Recognizing and embracing the diverse ways individuals experience the world isn’t just a matter of social responsibility—it’s a catalyst for team innovation and productivity.

-Research consistently shows that companies that welcome neurodiverse individuals and teams excel beyond their counterparts.
+Research consistently shows companies that welcome neurodivergent individuals and build neurodiverse teams excel beyond their counterparts.

 Organizations embracing inclusivity are: